khud/typedparse/README.md

 # Typedparse
 What is typedparse?
 It is a parser for command-line options based on type hints.
-Typedparse uses the argparse library as the backend.
+Typedparse uses the argparse package as the backend.
 So you don't need to define parsers and subparsers by yourself anymore.
-Just write clean, typed, and documented code; the library will do all work for you.
+Just write clean, typed, and documented code; typedparse will do all work for you.

 ```python
 import typedparse